rbock/sqlpp11/docs/DifferencesToVersion-1.0.md

 ## Custom query is now expressed with statement_t::operator<<
 This also means that custom queries now use the LAST return-value-clause (just like any other statement)

+## Statements need to be wrapped in value() to be used as value
+This makes it ~possible~ much easier to verify that sub queries are consistent.